 - low-impact exercise to help build bone

-- surgery to place rods in the bones to strengthen them
+- surgery to place rods in your child’s bones

 - reconstructive surgery to correct bone deformities

-- mental-health counseling to help with body-image issues
+- mental health counseling to help treat issues with body image

 Type 1 OI